Dancer Cross-Training: Avoid This Common Mistake

 As a dancer, your most important tool is your body, right?
 So, why is it that you tend to so easily get caught up in practices and mindsets that destroy it?

-I know what you are thinking: But Tanya, how can you say that?
+I know what you are thinking: How can you say that?
 I do so much every single day to make my body and my ballet better!
 I’m constantly trying to improve and get healthier, leaner, stronger, more fit, more flexible, gain stamina, etc.

 Ironically, this is exactly what is defeating you and preventing you from getting to your next level.
 Allow me to explain.